vuex-orm/plugin-graphql/docs/guide/custom-queries/README.md

 Following fields are allowed:

 - `name`: Required.
 The name of the query.
-- `multiple`: Whether the query is of a connection type (multiple records are returned) or not (single record is returned).
 - `filter`: Hash map with filters.
 These are passed as a filter typed variable like in fetch.
 - `bypassCache`: Whether to bypass the caching.